datastax/release-notes/DSE_6.8_Release_Notes.md

 DSE 6.8.x is compatible with Apache Cassandra&trade; 3.11 and adds additional production-certified changes, if any.
 Components that are indicated with an asterisk (&ast;) (if any) are known to be updated since the prior patch version.

+# Release notes for 6.8.41
+18 December 2023

+## Components versions for DSE 6.8.41
+ * Apache Solr™ 6.0.1.4.2964
+ * Apache Spark™ 2.4.0.29
+ * Apache TinkerPop™ 3.4.14-20231030-479dc6d7
+ * Apache Tomcat® 8.5.94&ast;
+ * DSE Java Driver 1.10.0-dse-20220616 (DSE *internal-only* version)
+ * Netty 4.1.100.1.dse
+ * Spark JobServer 0.8.0.54

+**NOTE**: above-listed DSE Java Driver is an _internal-version_ only.
+If you're developing applications, please refer to the [Java Driver documentation](https://docs.datastax.com/en/driver-matrix/doc/java-drivers.html) to choose an appropriate version.

+## 6.8.41 DSE Core
+* Fixed deadlock in indexes initialization that occurs when the same table has both a secondary index and a search index and the entries in `IndexInfo` table are missing.
+The deadlock is resolved by marking the SOLR index as built in a different thread than the main DSE thread.
+(DSP-23828)

+## 6.8.41 DSE NodeSync
+* Fixed the `ConcurrentModificationException` exception occurring in error during the NodeSync old validations cleanup process.
+(DSP-23821)

+## 6.8.41 DSE CVE
+* Upgraded Jetty to version `9.4.53.v20231009`.
+(DSP-23734, [CVE-2023-44487](https://nvd.nist.gov/vuln/detail/CVE-2023-44487))
+* Upgraded Apache Tomcat to version `8.5.94`.
+(DSP-23779, [CVE-2023-45648](https://nvd.nist.gov/vuln/detail/CVE-2023-45648))

 # Release notes for 6.8.40
 7 November 2023